ALEHACKsp/reverse-engineer/README.md

 ![IDA SEARCH](https://media.discordapp.net/attachments/669029684524351499/704104995758276668/unknown.png?width=790&height=557)

 Now, you should be in the idata section.
-Here, you want to move down one line to the extrn.
+Here, you want to move down one line to the extrn *(the pink)*.
 Right click on it and press Jump to Xref (Cross Reference) to operand.

 ![IDA IDATA](https://media.discordapp.net/attachments/669029684524351499/704105281696694412/unknown.png?width=790&height=557)